- Personal Injury

 The workers compensation program was established to protect workers who sustain injuries or contract illnesses in the course of their employment.
 The system allows injured workers to receive immediate medical care and relieves them of the burden of proving negligence and of engaging in a lengthy personal injury trial.
 Except under specific legal circumstances, workers waive the right to sue their employers in exchange for benefits administered through the Missouri Division of Workers’ Compensation program.
 Unlike many other types of injuries, your workplace accident likely involves interaction with the government entities that oversee the workers compensation program and other benefits.

-The Guirl Law Firm, LLC focuses our practice exclusively on personal injury and workers compensation cases in the St. Louis communities.
-Our lawyer devotes his more than 25 years of experience to the pursuit of justice and fairness in the system by demanding that you receive your rightful government benefits and equitable civil damages award, if the facts of your case supports a third party claim.
+the Guirl Law Firm focuses our practice exclusively on personal injury and workers compensation cases in the St. Louis communities.
+Our workers compensation lawyer devotes his more than 25 years of experience to the pursuit of justice and fairness in the system by demanding that you receive your rightful government benefits and equitable civil damages award, if the facts of your case supports a third party claim.

 The Missouri Workers’ Compensation Law is codified in Chapter 287 of the Missouri Revised Statues.
 Unless your employer is exempt, the business is required to carry workers’ compensation insurance for covered employees.
 Your employer’s insurance company is subject to specific workers compensation regulations, but otherwise acts similarly to any other insurance company — including the propensity to offer injury victims less compensation than they deserve.
 When you agree to a settlement, you waive your rights to further compensation.
 For this reason, do not accept an offer until your attorney reviews the terms.
 Although most workers compensation claims eventually settle, you do have the option of taking your case to trial if the insurance carrier refuses to agree to the amount you deserve.